AvanzaBank/astrix/doc/tutorial/part1.md

 }
 ```
-In the example we are using the `TestAstrixConfigurer` instead of the normal `AstrixConfigurer`.
-The `TestAstrixConfigurer` uses `AstrixConfigurer` behind the scenes, but it creates a configuration suitable for unit testing.
-It also exposes some functionality not available using the regular `AstrixConfigurer` api, and disables api-descriptor scanning.
-Therefore we programmatically register api-descriptors for the api's we intend to test.
-In the example the api under test depends on another api, `LunchRestaurantFinder`.
-The `TestAstrixConfigurer.addApi` allows us to register a mock for that api in the test.
+In the example we are using a `TestAstrixConfigurer` instead of the normal `AstrixConfigurer`.
+A `TestAstrixConfigurer` uses `AstrixConfigurer` behind the scenes, but it creates a configuration suitable for unit testing.
+It also exposes some functionality not available using the regular `AstrixConfigurer` api, and disables `ApiProvider` scanning.
+Therefore we programmatically register an `ApiProvider` for the api we intend to test.
+In the example the api under test depends on another astrix-bean in another api, the `LunchRestaurantFinder`.
+The `TestAstrixConfigurer.registerAstrixBean` allows us to register a mock for that astrix-bean in the test.
 Since the creation of a AstrixContext is very fast and we stubbed out the single service dependency, this test will run at "unit test" speed.

 [Next: Part 2 - Service Binding](part2.md)